nocapro/tool-generation-protocol/dev-docs/repomix.md

 /* eslint-disable no-console */
 import { TGPConfig } from '../types.js';
 import { VFSAdapter } from '../vfs/types.js';
-import { createGitBackend, GitBackend } from './git.js';
+import { createGitBackend, GitBackend, GitDependencies } from './git.js';
-import { createNoOpDB, DBBackend } from './db.js';
+import { createDBBackend, DBBackend } from './db.js';
 import { createRegistry, Registry } from './registry.js';

-// We inject the low-level FS for Git separately from the VFS adapter
+// We inject the platform-specific environment dependencies here.
-// This is because Git needs raw FS access, while the Agent uses the VFS Jail. export interface KernelOptions {
+// This allows the Kernel to run in Node, Edge, or Browser environments. export interface KernelEnvironment extends GitDependencies {
+  // We can extend this if Kernel needs more platform specific components later }

+export interface KernelOptions {
   config: TGPConfig;
   vfs: VFSAdapter;
-  // eslint-disable-next-line @typescript-eslint/no-explicit-any
-  fs: any; // The raw filesystem object (node:fs or memfs) used by isomorphic-git }
+  env: KernelEnvironment;
+}

 export interface Kernel {